mtgjson/mtgjson-website/docs/file-models/deck/README.md

 ## Model Properties

 > ### code
-> Set code for the deck.
+> The set code for the deck.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.3.0`